MianReplicate/Custom-Flags-Framework/README.md

 ### How to create my own flag mutators?

 Step 1.
 Download a unity.package file from one of my template.
-[Queer Flags](https://github.com/MianReplicate/Queer-Flags) or [Political Flags](https://github.com/MianReplicate/Political-Flags) will work.
+[Pride Flags](https://github.com/MianReplicate/Pride-Flags) or [Political Flags](https://github.com/MianReplicate/Political-Flags) will work.
 Then import it into your Unity project (Must have RFTools for obvious reasons)

 Step 2.
 Get a 1024x512 image, and place it inside the Flag Textures folder.
 Delete any textures that are not needed.